ajeetkbhardwaj/Learning-to-Master-Data-Science/Inteview Quest/Statistics.md

 24. **What is Hypothesis testing?
 Where do we use it ?**

+---

 25. **What is Interquartile range ?**

 26. **What is Conditional Probability?
 How is it related to Bayes Theorem ?**

 27. ** Can you explain the Joint and Marginal Probability ?**

+28. **What is the difference Between Probability Mass function and Probability Distribution Function ?**